 New hope for cancer patients; Providence joins international research network formed by Bristol-Myers Squibb

-An unprecedented international collaboration promises to take cancer treatment research to a new level and allow substantially more patients at Providence Cancer Center to take part in clinical trials every year.
+An unprecedented international collaboration promises to take cancer treatment research to a new level and allow substantially more patients at Providence Cancer Institute to take part in clinical trials every year.

 Immunotherapy takes advantage of a patient’s own immune system, activating it in a special way that allows it to target and eradicate cancer cells while minimizing damage to normal tissue.